ZecHub/zechub/CONTRIBUTING.md

 After you submit a PR, please message @dismad or @tokidoki in the #zecwiki section of the discord, and he will review your PR and merge if it is ready to be added to the site.
 If merged, he will add the doc to the ZecHub website.
 If the doc is not ready, he will suggest edits for you in the PR.

-Include your unified address (UA) in the PR so we can send you a tip!

 ### ZecHub Wiki - 0.1 ZEC per accepted edit to docs

 Sometimes our information in the docs isn't spot on.
 That's okay.
 That's why we open-source them!
 If you find something that needs a change in a wiki-doc, please go to the footer of the doc (which links to its Github page) and suggest a change via a PR.

-Include your UA in the PR so we can send you a tip!

 ### ZecHub Wiki - 0.05 ZEC per broken link fixed

 If you find that a link is broken, or something important is mispelled, please go to the footer of the doc (which links to its Github page) and suggest the change via a PR.

-Include your UA in the PR so we can send you a tip!

 ### Newsletter - 0.5 ZEC per edition